Uniformization of semistable bundles on elliptic curves: Introduction

 \subsection{Acknowledgements}

-We are indebted to David Ben-Zvi, Dragos Fratila, Sam Gunningham and Zhiwei Yun for helpful discussions.
-We would like to thank the organizers of the workshop ``Geometric Langlands and derived algebraic geometry" at Luminy, where a preliminary version of the results was presented.
+We are indebted to David Ben-Zvi, Roman Bezrukavnikov, Dragos Fratila, Sam Gunningham, Quoc Ho, Jacob Lurie, Tao Su and Zhiwei Yun for helpful discussions.
+We would like to thank the organizers of the workshop ``Geometric Langlands and derived algebraic geometry" at CIRM Luminy, where a preliminary version of the results was presented.
+We thank an anonymous referee for many helpful comments on this paper.
 PL is grateful for the support of the Advanced Grant “Arithmetic and Physics of Higgs moduli spaces” No. 320593 of the European Research Council.
 DN is grateful for the support of NSF grant DMS-1502178.